 Nest Thermostat E

 The E is the same Nest Thermostat you’ve previously seen, but the company has made a few crucial changes.

 Firstly, the E is smaller, made of plastic and all-white.
-If you think why the plastic cover, the Nest E is manufactured initially as a budget version of the Nest Thermostat.
+If you’re wondering ‘Why the plastic cover?’, the Nest E was manufactured initially as a budget version of the Nest Thermostat.